gmbrandt/xwavecal/README.rst

 Reducing a directory of data
 ----------------------------
-To reduce a batch of data containing lampflats and arcs, (using the test data supplied with this repo) we would run (if in the root directory of this repo):
+To reduce a batch of example data containing lampflats and wavelength calibrations (hereafter wavecal), we would run (if in the root directory of this repo):

 .. code-block:: bash